home-labs/ng-page-browser-project/projects/ng-page-navigator/README.md

     Component
 } from  '@angular/core';

-import { NgPageNavigator} from 'ng-page-navigator';
+import { NgPageNavigator } from 'ng-page-navigator';

 @Component({